andresziemecki/Machine-Learning/README.md

 # Machine-Learning
-Exercises of the Machine Learning course
+Exercises of the Machine Learning course.
+Each exercise has the following topics:

 Ex 1:
     * Implementations of linear regression and get to see it work on data:
         - Profit prediction for a food track using linear Regression